Kavinsha-Chamod/Study-Buddy/README.md

    git clone https://github.com/Kavinsha-Chamod/Study-Buddy.git
    cd Study-Buddy

-2.Open the project in Xcode:
+2. Open the project in Xcode:open Study-Buddy.xcodeproj
-open Study-Buddy.xcodeproj

 3. Set your development team and unique bundle identifier in Signing & Capabilities.

 4. Update QuizAPI.swift and any other networking files to use your hosted backend URL: let baseURL = "https://your-vercel-app.vercel.app"

+---

 ## 🌐 API Endpoints
 Node.js backend hosted on Vercel handles: